coinvent/coinvent/architecture.md

 ### Common Inputs

-`concept` type: Concepts can be provided as the source text itself, or as a uri for a file which contains the source text.
+`Concept` type: Concepts can be provided as the source text itself, or as a uri for a file which contains the source text.

-`mapping` type: Mappings are provided either as:
+`Mapping` type: Mappings are provided either as:
  1. JSON maps, e.g. "{"sun":"nucleus", "planet":"electron"}"
  2. DOL fragments, using only the inner part of the DOL mapping, e.g. "sun |-> nucleus, planet |-> electron".

+`BlendDiagram` type: A packet of data comprising the Concepts and Mappings for a (partial) blend diagram.
+The component Concepts of a BlendDiagram use the names `base`, `blend`, `input1`, `input2`, and the Mappings `base_input1`, `base_input2`, `input1_blend`, `input2_blend`.
+If weakenings are used, then these Concepts are names `weakinput1`, `weakinput2`, and `weakbase`, with corresponding Mappings.
+Can be provided as the source text itself,
+or as a uri for a file containing the BlendDiagram.
+Can be in JSON or in DOL, identified in the case of a uri by a .json or .dol file-ending.

 All inputs are of course sent URL encoded.